 Statement of Directors' responsibilities 103

 Independent auditor's report 104

 Annual accounts 112

-Independent auditor's report - use of resources 149

 Through this report we look back at another remarkable year.
 Set against the backdrop of a receding pandemic, the NHS has never faced such significant challenges.
 Mounting demand for services, a reduction in the vital voluntary sector and record vacancy levels across the country combine to make delivering the consistently high quality care that we aspire to, more difficult than ever.
 I am proud to report that in KMPT our unwavering focus remains doing the very best for those we serve.
 This year's annual report shares evidence of that focus and of the impact that it has had on our patients, their loved ones and carers, and our staff.